-Many people find themselves in the unfortunate position of being the victim of someone else’s actions or failures to act.
-The repercussions of these incidents go beyond mere physical or emotion injury, and often impact a person’s financial well-being, too.
+Many people find themselves in the unfortunate position of being the victim of someone else’s actions or failure to act.
+The repercussions of these incidents go beyond mere physical or emotional injury and often impact a person’s financial well-being, too.
 If you have suffered from the negligent or intentional act of another person or business, you should keep the following in mind:

 - Truthfully but briefly answer questions from the police and your own insurance company but do not give lengthy statements to anyone, including other insurance companies, without legal counsel.

-Being arrested for a crime means that the police have probable cause to indicate that you have committed, were committing or were about to commit a violation of the criminal laws; it does not mean that you are guilty.
+Being arrested for a crime means that the police have probable cause to indicate that you have committed, were committing or were about to commit a violation of the criminal laws.
+It does not mean that you are guilty.
 Under most circumstances, you are entitled to assert constitutional rights immediately upon the police detaining you.
-If you have been detained or suspect that the police are investigating you for violating the law, tell the police that you want to talk to your attorney before you make any statements, and contact an attorney right away.
+If you have been detained or suspect that the police are investigating you for violating the law, tell the police that you want to talk to your attorney before you make any statements and contact an attorney right away.

 Even if you have a solid case, you could potentially spend much more on legal fees than you would save or obtain in a trial.
-An experienced attorney can evaluate your case, weigh all factors and advise you on a way toward resolution that is truly in your best interests.
+An experienced attorney can evaluate your case, weigh all factors and advise you on the best possible options available to move you toward a resolution that is truly in your best interests.
 This may mean settling through negotiations or it may mean mediation, arbitration or a trial.
-Understanding potential risks and benefits is vital.
+Understanding the potential risks and benefits is vital.
 Contact a lawyer to explore your opportunities, liabilities and options.